Get Free Solar Panel Quotes

 Make your home more saleable

-You’ll also save 28 tonnes of greenhouse gas emissions over your solar array’s lifespan – the same amount as four people’s annual emissions.
+You could save 28 tonnes of greenhouse gas emissions over your solar array’s lifespan – the same amount as four people’s annual emissions.

-It’ll take you longer to break even on your solar panel and battery system, since it costs a pretty-penny to install – 27+ years compared to 14.5 years without a battery.
+It’ll take you longer to break even on your solar panel and battery system, around 26 years compared to 15.66 years without a battery.
+The additional savings on your bills from adding a battery are unlikely to outweigh the cost of the battery since batteries only last 10-15 years.

-However, if your main concerns are affording the upfront cost and breaking even as soon as possible on your solar setup, stick with solar panels alone.
+If your main concerns are affording the upfront cost and breaking even as soon as possible on your solar setup, stick with solar panels alone.

 Which solar products are you interested in?